 Q23.
 Can I take an old car to Rohtang Pass?

-Your car should not be more than 10 years old in order to get the Rohtang Pass permit.
-Cars older than 10 years, both petrol & diesel, are not allowed to cross Rohtang Pass and hence, the Rohtang Pass permit will not be issued for such vehicles.
+Your car should not be more than ten years old to get the Rohtang Pass permit.
+Cars older than ten years, both petrol & diesel, are not allowed to cross Rohtang Pass, and hence, they will not issue the Rohtang Pass permit for such vehicles.

 Q24.
 Can I take an old bike to Rohtang Pass?

-Similar to the cars, your bike should not be more than 10 years old in order to get the Rohtang Pass permit.
-Bikes older than 10 years are not allowed to cross Rohtang Pass and hence, the Rohtang Pass permit will not be issued for such vehicles.
+Similar to the cars, your bike should not be more than ten years old to get the Rohtang Pass permit.
+Bikes older than ten years are not allowed to cross Rohtang Pass, and hence, they will not issue the Rohtang Pass permit for such vehicles.

 This section should answer some questions that I could not fit into a dedicated category but are so commonly asked that they deserved a mention in this book.